 Let’s talk about dating and purpose and how they go together.

 For starters, you can take off some of the unnecessary pressure that gets put on a dating relationship.
 People often talk about wanting to find “the one,” and that just doesn’t exist.
 No one person is going to complete you.
 Only Jesus can fulfill your deepest desires to be known, seen, and loved for exactly who you are.
 Instead, you’re looking for someone else who is passionately pursuing Jesus and who can help you be a better Christ follower.

 2. Slow down

 Don’t worry; every coffee date you go on doesn’t have to be a frantic search to answer the question: “Is this person ‘marriage material’?”
 That’s a recipe for anxiety.
 Instead, prioritize getting to know people and hearing their stories.
-Focus on forming friendships, and don’t stress yourself out trying to picture a future with everyone you go out with.
+Not all Christian singles in your age group are right for you.
+So focus on forming friendships, and don’t stress yourself out trying to picture a future with everyone you go out with.